 We wrote an entire article on adding alternate text to images and objects in Microsoft Word.
 That’s the best reference for instructions on adding alt text, which you can also do in Google Docs.

-If you want to go beyond the accessibility checker and create documents accessible from the ground up, we put together a thorough post for making Microsoft Word documents highly accessible.
+If you want to go beyond the accessibility checker and create documents accessible from the ground up, we put together a thorough post to make Microsoft Word documents highly accessible.

-You can see in Word it tells you why you should fix this issue with color contrast and how you can do it.
+In Word, it tells you why you should fix this issue with color contrast and how to do it.
 Most problems are relatively easy to fix, so it’s worth using this checker, fixing those that can be fixed, and learning more about accessibility while you’re at it.

 Wrap Up